Power System Model

 Furthermore, the calculation of active and reactive power injection at each bus is expressed by the following equation:

-When the values of active or reactive power are positive, $P_i > 0$ or $Q_i > 0$, it indicates that the bus is supplying power into the power system.
+Positive values of active or reactive powers, $P_i > 0$ or $Q_i > 0$, indicate that the bus is supplying power into the power system.
 Conversely, negative values, $P_i < 0$ or $Q_i < 0$, suggest that the bus is drawing active or reactive power from the power system.

 Bus Shunt Element